 Mike and I agreed to meet on Saturday for lunch at a picnic bench in Baker Park.
 Romantic, right?
 What was even more romantic is that he offered to prepare and bring food.
 “I love to cook and am so excited about having somebody to share with.”
 Wow.
 I said I’d bring the drinks.
 How exhilarating!!

-I floated on this exhilaration until Saturday morning arrived, even forgetting about his first strike.
+I floated on this exhilaration until Saturday morning arrived, even forgetting about his first strike (no kids).
 Then I became nervous.
 This would be my first legitimate date in 20 years!

 Well, unless you count the shitshow of a dinner “date,” about a year before, with an old boyfriend.
 I got drunk, let him take me home, and…well, that went nowhere good.
 Dorothy, you are not in the Emerald City, aka Greenville, home of the Pirates, anymore.
 Grow up.
 Dang it.
 Not did that get me anything good, if you know what I mean.
 And double dang it because it did earn me an extra week or two stuck with gray roots because I was so sick about it the next day that I forgot about my hair coloring appointment.
 Surprise, surprise.
 But I digress…